godotengine/godot-docs/tutorials/step_by_step/simple_2d_game.rst

 First things first, we need to define some members for our script so it can store useful values.
-Such values are the dimensions of the screen and the pad.
+Such values are the dimensions of the screen, the pad and the initial direction of the ball.

 ::